The Monk (2011 film): Plot

-The film begins with the titular Monk, Ambrosio, listening with blank passivity to a nameless man who confesses horrific sexual sins, including the rape and incest of his niece.
+The film begins with the titular Monk, Ambrosio, listening with blank passivity to a nameless man who confesses horrific sexual sins, including the rape of his niece.
 The monk quietly listens to the man admit to his sexual desires for his niece, Ambrosio only interrupting to remind the confessor that “No woman is worthless” after he declares that no woman compares to his niece.
 Ambrosio takes this moment to pontificate on how sins are impossible to judge from his point of view and that they are all sins, nonetheless.
 The man asks the monk if he does not fear the power of the devil, to which Ambrosio firmly states, “Satan has only the power we give him” with no further reprimanding or preaching to this sinner shown.
 After the credits, the film flashes back to show Ambrosio’s past in December 1595, on Saint Ambrose’s night.
 As a baby, he is almost drowned but is then abandoned at the Capuchin monastery by a nameless white-haired man.
 The voice-over narration explains that Ambrosio was adopted, christened Capuchin Ambrosio, and cared for by the Capuchin monks, despite their initial fear that his hand-shaped birthmark is a sign of the Devil.
-He grows and learns about the scripture, joining the monastery at 18 and quickly becomes a respected head of the community and renowned sermon preacher.
+He grows and learns about the scripture, joining the monastery at 18 and quickly becomes a respected head of the community and renowned preacher.

 Antonia and her Aunt Leonella are introduced attending one of these renowned sermons, where Antonia is struck with Ambrosio's eloquence and preaching.
 The young Antonia faints and is carried to a separate room by the charming Lorenzo, who introduces himself as being from the wealthy Medina family.
 Antonia rushes off, wishing to return to her ailing mother and tell her about the day.

-Ambrosio visits Father Miguel to check on his ailing health and inform him of the odd dream he had in which he sees but cannot touch an unknown woman dressed in crimson praying, although he feels like he knows her.
-Father Miguel suggests it is the Virgin Mary, who the monks are close to but cannot reach, to which Ambrosio does not respond.
+Ambrosio visits Father Miguel to check on his ailing health and inform him of the odd dream he had in which he sees but cannot touch an unknown woman dressed in crimson, praying, although he feels like he knows her.
+Father Miguel suggests it is the Virgin Mary, who the monks are close to but cannot reach.
+Ambrosio does not respond.